Ircam-WAM/mezzanine-organization-docker/doc/slides/wp3/src/slides/wp3_m6_ircam.md

 https://taiga.ircam.fr/project/yomguy-vertigo/backlog?no-milestone=1&q=&tags=platform

-- functional and technical specifications
+- high level functional and technical specifications delivered
+- UX defined in coordination with EPFL
 - inputs and reviews from various partners
-- UX defined in coordination with EPFL
-- some US could be adapted during the dev process
+- some US could be adapted on taiga during the dev process BUT before engaging sprints
-- development plan by Libelium (1/2 month sprints until nov 2017)
+- development plan by Libelium (1/2 month length sprints until nov 2017 initialized with IRCAM)

 ---
 class: vertigo